 For full details of our cancellation conditions, please have a look at our Terms and Conditions.

-We have a variety of guide maps in multiple languages including Chinese, Dutch, French, German, Italian, Japanese, Korean and Spanish.
+We have a our brochure & visitor guide maps in multiple languages including Chinese (simplified), Japanese, Korean, French, German and Spanish.

 Yes, we do!
-These are approximately one hour long and take place at 10.30 am 2.00 pm.
+These are approximately one hour long and take place daily every hour on the hour from 9am, with our last guided tour is at 3pm.
 Book our Whakarewarewa Iconic Guided Tour online.

 We are an outdoor activity and New Zealand weather is very changeable – we often experience ‘four seasons in one day’!